sematic-ai/sematic/docs/local-execution.md

 ## Metadata tracking

-When using `LocalResolver`, pipeline and artifact metadata (e.g. pipeline graph, execution status, artifact summaries, etc.) are persisted into the Sematic server.
+When using `LocalRunner`, pipeline and artifact metadata (e.g. pipeline graph, execution status, artifact summaries, etc.) are persisted into the Sematic server.